29 Oct Mitigating delays

 The two biggest causes of delay and unexpected costs are the weather and mismanagement.
 Whilst the weather is out of your control (although this could be a consideration for the start date of your project), mismanagement is something that can be mitigated to a greater extent.
 Take a look below at some of the impacts which may arise from severe weather conditions and mismanagement.

-- What time of year is the project taking place?
-Are foundations being dug/ filled in overtly hot/cold weather?
+It is important to consider what time of year the project taking place.
+It makes a huge difference if the foundations being dug or filled are in overly hot or cold weather?
 This is also something to be considered during the bricklaying phase.

 - Cold weather

-- Health & Safety; low temps. affect concentration and dexterity of workers in already high-risk environment.
+- There are health & safety considerations at a low temperature.
+Cold weather can affect concentration and dexterity of workers in an already high-risk environment

-- Transportation costs- Road conditions for deliveries.
-Similarly, if the site is muddy, it can be dangerous for truck drivers as well as other road users.
+- The cold weather may influence transportation costs with worsening road conditions for deliveries.
+Similarly, if the site is muddy, it can be dangerous for truck drivers as well as other road users

 - Hot and dry conditions

-- Water in concrete and masonry evaporates too quickly
+- The heat causes water in concrete and masonry to evaporate too quickly

 - Dry bricks absorb water in mortar, forming a weak bond